Faculty Hiring Procedures

 - Upon approval, Dean/Associate Provost will notify Search Chair at which time interviews can be arranged.
-Search Chair will create and provide the interview schedule and interview itineraries to IEA.
+Search Chair will create and provide the interview schedule and interview itineraries to OEA.

 - Human Resources sends email notices to initial group of unsuccessful applicants.
 The Search Chair should contact the HR Analyst giving notice to send out this notification.

 - Reference checks can be done prior to bringing candidates on campus and/or following the candidate interview process.
-Reference questions must be approved by IEA.
+Reference questions must be approved by OEA.